IEEEUCR/Pennant/readme.md

   - [ ] Provide basic suggestions for classes based on user-specified pre-requisites
 ### Not in scope
 - Automatically arrange a long-term schedule for you - this is probably an NP-hard problem that we can't solve.

-## Development
-This project shall be managed as IEEE@UCR's fifth project.
-This project is different as it focuses exclusively on software development - this should have greater appeal to Computer Science majors who join IEEE@UCR.

-The purpose of this project is to provide professional-level experience while creating technology for real-world uses.